davecolon/website/README.md

 ## CLI Tools

-- Install [NodeJS](https://nodejs.org/en/) LTS version, and update package.json's engines field if necessary
+- Install [NodeJS](https://nodejs.org/en/) LTS version, and update package.json's engines field if necessary.

 - Install [PM2](https://github.com/Unitech/pm2).
 This allows us to edit server files and automatically restart the server to pick up new changes.
 Also keeps logs organized, and can run in the background.